Russia’s threat to pull out of Ukraine grain deal raises fears about global food security

 “There is still time to implement the part of the agreements that pertains to our country.
 So far, this part has not been fulfilled,” Kremlin spokesperson Dmitry Peskov told reporters last week.
 “And so at the moment, unfortunately, we don’t see any particular grounds for extending this deal.”

 Russia, however, has increased its wheat exports to all-time highs following a large harvest.
-Shipments went from 33 million metric tons in 2021 to 44 million metric tons last year to expectations of 46 million this year, according to S&P Global Commodity Insights.
+They hit 45.5 million metric tons in the 2022-2023 trade year, according to estimates Wednesday from the U.S. Department of Agriculture.
+It expects another record for Russia in 2023-2024, with 47.5 million metric tons.

-Meanwhile, Ukraine’s shipments have fallen by around 60%, from 19 million tons in 2021 to predictions of about 7 or 8 million tons this year — a big hit to its agriculture-dependent economy.
+Meanwhile, Ukraine’s shipments have fallen by more than 40% from its pre-war average, with USDA expectations of 10.5 million metric tons of wheat in the coming year — a big hit to its agriculture-dependent economy.

 With less from Ukraine and more from Russia, the world’s available wheat stocks are the same as in 2021 — and there is enough of it to go around, said Peter Meyer, head of grain analytics at S&P Global Commodity Insights.